 Section 2 – In addition, there may be such special committees, as designated by the President

 Section 1: Dues.
 All Members shall pay annual dues, the amount of which will be determined by the Board of Trustees on a per property basis.
-Dues are payable by January 30th of each year.
-Dues and donations received after January 30th will be gratefully accepted.
+The date that dues are payable shall also be determined by the Board of Trustees.

 Section 2: Assessments.
 The Corporation shall have no power to levy any compulsory assessments for funds upon its Members.

-These Preliminary By-Laws were approved and adopted at a meeting of the Board of Trustees by a majority vote of the Trustees participating at the meeting, where a quorum was present, on August 16, 2021.
+These By-Laws were approved and adopted at a meeting of the Board of Trustees by a majority vote of the Trustees participating at the meeting, where a quorum was present, on September 27, 2022.